Multi-Domain Spoken Language Understanding Using Domain- and Task-Aware Parameterization: Experiments

 \subsection{Analysis}

-We conduct experiment analysis on ASMixed to answer the following questions: 1) Does the domain-aware global-local module benefits for multi-domain SLU?
-2) Does the task-aware two-stage decoder successfully transfer fine-grained knowledge feature for token-level slot filling across all domains?
-3) Can syntactic information better generalize across domains in SLU tasks?
-4) Can our framework effectively transfer knowledge for a new domain with little labeled data?
-5) Does our framework successfully captures the domain-shared and domain-specific features?
+More thorough studies and analysis are conducted on ASMixed in this section, trying to answer the following questions: \begin{enumerate} \item Does the domain- and task-aware multi-level shared-private module benefit multi-domain SLU? \item Does the domain-aware sentence-level shared-private module benefit multi-domain SLU? \item Does the task-aware two-stage decoder successfully transfer fine-grained knowledge for token-level slot filling across all domains? \item Can domain-aware syntactic information better generalize across domains in SLU tasks? \item Can our framework effectively transfer knowledge for a new domain with little labeled data? \item Does our framework successfully capture domain-shared and domain-specific features? \item Does our framework still works upon pre-trained model? \end{enumerate}